sanjay95/affinidi-login-php-hybridauth/README.md

     ```
     php -S localhost:8000 router.php
     ```
-6. Open the [http://localhost:8000/](http://localhost:8000/), which displays login page **Important**: You might error on redirect URL mismatch if you are using `http://127.0.0.1:8000/` instead of `http://localhost:8000/`.
+6. Open the [http://localhost:8000/](http://localhost:8000/), which displays the login page **Important****: You might error on redirect URL mismatch if you are using `http://127.0.0.1:8000/` instead of `http://localhost:8000/`.
-7. Click on `Affinidi Login` button to initiate OAuth2 login flow with Affinidi Vault
+7. Click on the `Affinidi Login` button to initiate the OAuth2 login flow with the Affinidi Vault